You may be a talented, experienced software tester. In today’s market, that’s not enough. You need AI credentials.

 - How to use AI-based tools in software testing

 To earn the AI Testing certification, you first need to pass the ISTQB Foundation Level exam.
 This prerequisite ensures every AI-certified tester already understands the fundamentals of structured testing.
+If you are just starting out, see our overview of software testing certifications to understand the full path.

 Hiring Managers Are Using ISTQB to Filter Candidates